tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 4. **No Entry** &mdash; the bracket holding up this sign is damaged, so the sign is heavily tilted
 <img src='images/new-signs/challenging/17-no_entry_tilt_prg.jpg' width="10%"/>

-5. **Turn Right** &mdash; sign is partially occluded by a parked van
+5. **Turn Right** &mdash; this sign is partially occluded by a very pink van
 <img src='images/new-signs/challenging/33-turn_right_occluded_prg.jpg' width="10%"/>

-6. **50 km/h** &mdash; viewing angle makes the image heavily sheared
+6. **50 km/h** &mdash; the viewing angle makes the image heavily sheared
 <img src='images/new-signs/challenging/02-a-50kmh_shear.jpg' width="10%"/>

-7. **No Entry** &mdash; sign has graffiti on it
+7. **No Entry** &mdash; this sign has graffiti on it.
+Punks!
 <img src='images/new-signs/challenging/17-b-no_entry_graffiti.jpg' width="10%"/>

-8. **Ahead Only** &mdash; sign is only partially visible
+8. **Ahead Only** &mdash; this sign is only partially visible
 <img src='images/new-signs/challenging/35-ahead_only_occluded.jpg' width="10%"/>

 ### New Image Test Results
 The overall accuracy dropped considerably to 77%, although the model performed pretty well on the new images of "normal" difficulty with 91% accuracy.
 However, this is still well below the 98.2% accuracy achieved on the original test set.
-This indicates just how quickly accuracy can drop off when a model encounters new "real-life" patterns it hasn't yet seen in the training set.
+This indicates just how quickly accuracy can drop off when a model encounters new patterns it hasn't yet seen in the training set.

 | Image difficulty level|   Correct    |   Out of	 |     Accuracy	  	|
 |:---------------------:|:------------:|:-----------:|:-----------------:|